kujenga/website/content/blog/goml-mlp.md

   helpful blog post from KDNuggets for walking through a simplified example of single layer networks.
-- [Creating a Neural Network from Scratch in Python][nninPython] is a simpler walkthrough of a single-layer network in Python.
+- [Creating a Neural Network from Scratch in Python][nninPython] is a simpler walk through of a single-layer network in Python.
 - The MNIST dataset documentation, originally from [Yann Lecun][yannLeCunMNIST], and also mirrored at: https://deepai.org/dataset/mnist